gdhar67/Jeeb.E-Commerce/README.md

 * Check the Jeeb payment option to activate it and click Save Changes below.

-* Click Settings below the BitPay payment option.
+* Click Settings below the Jeeb payment option.

 * Edit Display Name if desired.